Sydney-Informatics-Hub/rocrate-tabular/README.md

-loads the RO-Crate, analyses it, and writes out two files: a sqlite database file which contains a single table, `properties`, which has all of the properties of all of the entities in the crate,and a template for a config file.
+loads the RO-Crate, analyses it, and writes out two files: a sqlite database file which contains a single table, `properties`, which has all of the properties of all of the entities in the crate, and a config file which has been prepopulated with the entities found in the RO-Crate.
+(The `properties` table isn't useful to end-users - it's an intermediate representation which has all of the metadata info in the RO-Crate in a form which is more efficient to query than JSON.)

-The first pass is only necessary if you don't know anything about the structure or entities in the RO-Crate.
-If you already know what entities you're building tables for and how they are related to one another, you can write your own config file and skip straight to the second pass.
+This first pass is only necessary if you don't know anything about the structure or entities in the RO-Crate.
+If you already know what entities you're building tables for, and how they are related to one another, you can write your own config file and skip straight to the second pass.

-The `properties` table isn't useful to end-users - it's an intermediate representation which has all of the metadata info of the RO-Crate in a form which is more efficient to query than the JSON.

-You then edit the config file to tell the tabulator which types of entities are to be rendered into tables, and which properties should be ignored or expanded in this process, and run the command-line tool again.
+The prepopulated config file from the first pass can be edited to tell the tabulator which types of entities are to be rendered into tables, and which properties should be ignored or expanded in this process.
 On the second pass, these new tables are added to the sqlite database file, and optionally written out as CSV files.